-Part-II Examination shall consist of Paper-I, Paper-II and Paper-III, each of three hours duration.
+Part-II Examination shall consist of Paper-I. Paper-II and Paper-III, each of three hours duration.

-Paper-I & Paper-II shall consist of two long answer questions carrying 25 marks each and five questions carrying 10 marks each.
+Paper-I & Paper-II shall consist of two long answer questions carrying 25 marks each and five questions questions.
+Each question carries 50 marks.
+Questions on recent advances may be asked in any or all the

 Paper-III will be on Essays.
-In Paper-III three Questions will be given and student has to answer any two questions.
-Each question carries 50 marks.
-Questions on recent advances may be asked in any or all the papers.
-Distribution of topics for each paper will be as follows:
+In Paper-III three Questions will be given and student has to answer any two